 Please check the following link for additional Calls: “Call For Entries.”

-The 68th International Short Film Festival Oberhausen – Call for Entry 2022 is a film festival that will take place in Rio de Janeiro, Brazil.
+The 68th International Short Film Festival Oberhausen – Call for Entry 2023 is a film festival that will take place in Rio de Janeiro, Brazil.
 It is the longest running short film festival in the world.
-Reference: rio de janeiro international short film festival.